SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 When you write an app with a unit test target, the code in your app needs to be made available to that module in order to be tested.
-By default, only entities with the ``public`` modifier are accessible to other modules.
+By default, only entities marked as public are accessible to other modules.
-However, if you compile a product module with testing enabled, a unit test target can access any declaration with the ``internal`` modifier as well by prepending ``@testable`` to the import statement for the product module.
+However, a unit test target can access any internal entity, if you mark the import declaration for a product module with the ``@testable`` attribute and compile that product module with testing enabled.

 .. _AccessControl_AccessControlSyntax: